dfmoralesb/MPE_tutorials/tutorials/ML.md

 	<p align="center"><img src="images/Iqtree_2.png" alt="IQTREE" width="900"></p>

+* Scroll back in the IQ-TREE output.
+Which was the Best-fit model?

-* Scroll to the end of the IQ-TREE output.
-There, you'll find parameter estimates for the selected substitution model, the maximum-likelihood value (given as logarithm after "BEST SCORE FOUND"), information on the run time, and the names of output files.
+* Scroll to the end and there, you'll find parameter estimates for the selected substitution model, the maximum-likelihood value (given as logarithm after "BEST SCORE FOUND"), information on the run time, and the names of output files.

 * According to the IQ-TREE screen output, the best-scoring maximum-likelihood tree was written to file `4471.aln.clipkit.treefile`